 For people who currently eat meat and dairy and aren’t able to do a residential program like yours, how would you recommend they began exploring a health-centered plant-based diet?

 There are many problems with the American diet today that need to be addressed so just pick one and start there.
-From my perspective, people can start with the two most important ones.
+From my perspective, we can start with the two most important ones.

 First, we don’t eat enough fruits, vegetables, starchy vegetables, intact whole grains, roots/tubers, and beans in their minimally processed state, so people can start right there.
 That’s easy.